Standards and legislation

 Ministry of Economic Affairs and Communications and Estonian Centre for Standardisation and Accreditation have compiled the guideline, which contains reccomendations and explanations of using and referencing Standards in legislation.
 Download guideline:

 Standards are voluntary documents, the following of which is never essentially mandatory.
-Following a standard can be made mandatory to everyone only by referencing standards in legislation.
+Following a standard can be made mandatory to everyone in exceptional cases only by referencing standards in legislation.

 In Estonia, the referencing of standards in legislation is regulated by the Product Conformity Act🡭.
 Pursuant to this, the legal act could contain a reference to a standard that is either